MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nf-objidl-imallocspy-postfree.md

 ## -remarks

 When a spy object implementing <a href="/windows/desktop/api/objidl/nn-objidl-imallocspy">IMallocSpy</a> is registered using <a href="/windows/desktop/api/objbase/nf-objbase-coregistermallocspy">CoRegisterMallocSpy</a> function, COM calls this method immediately after any call to <a href="/windows/desktop/api/objidl/nf-objidl-imalloc-free">IMalloc::Free</a>.
-This method is included for completeness and consistencyâ€”it is not anticipated that developers will implement significant functionality in this method.
+This method is included for completeness and consistency; it is not anticipated that developers will implement significant functionality in this method.

 ## -see-also